mike-ward/mike-ward.github.io/freesnap.md

 1280 x 1024

 This is handy for seeing how your artwork will fit on standard size screens.
-Sizes can be added or removed by editing the FreeSnap.cfg file in the application folder (usually C:\Program Files\Blue Onion Sofware\FreeSnap).
+Sizes can be added or removed by editing the FreeSnap.cfg file in the application folder (usually C:\Program Files\Blue Onion Software\FreeSnap).
 You'll need to restart FreeSnap for the settings to take affect.

-The “5” key on the number-pad centerThe “5” key on the number-pad centers the window on the screen without resizing it.
+The “5” key on the number-pad centers the window on the screen without resizing it.
 The number-pad ""Enter"" key will maximize the window when it is normal size and vice-versa.
 The ""0"" key will minimizes the window.

 When multiple monitors are detected, FreeSnap remaps the ""5"" key to move the window from one monitor to the next.